 Israel has indicated that new military actions in Gaza could last days or event weeks.

 The last large Israeli attack on Gaza was in 2014.
 During that attack, more than 2,250 Palestinians, including over 500 children, were killed and over 11,000 people were injured.
 More than 160,000 were displaced.
 And Gaza has yet to recover from the destruction and damage of homes, schools, and infrastructure.

 If another large attack is allowed to move forward, these numbers could be surpassed.

 Even without an attack, Gaza is on the verge of complete collapse.

 The U.S. and the rest of the international community must take action to stop Israel from escalating the violence against Gaza—and call for a just and lasting peace for Palestinians and Israelis.

-AFSC stands with Palestinians in Gaza in calling for action to stop the violence against Gaza and to change other policies that have led to this crisis.
+AFSC stands with Palestinians in calling for action to stop the violence against Gaza and to change other policies that have led to this crisis.